Devops-2022-Group-R/itu-minitwit/SLA.md

 - "Valid Requests" are requests that conform to the simulator specification provided by the DevOps course at the IT University of Copenhagen, and that would normally result in a non-error response.

 ### Customer must request Credit
 In order to receive any of the Credits described above, Customer must notify Group R within 10 years from the time Customer becomes eligible to receive a Credit.
-Customer must also provide Google with identifying information and the date and time those errors occurred.
+Customer must also provide Group R with identifying information and the date and time those errors occurred.
 If Customer does not comply with these requirements, Customer will forfeit its right to receive a Credit -- unless Customer asks nicely.
 If a dispute arises with respect to this SLA, Group R will make a determination in good faith based on its system logs, monitoring reports, and other available information.

 ### SLA exclusions
 The SLA does not apply to any features designated Alpha or Beta.